siderolabs/talos/docs/website/content/v0.6/en/configuration/v1alpha1.md

 #### extraArgs

 Extra arguments to supply to etcd.
-Note that the following args are blacklisted:
+Note that the following args are not allowed:

 - `name`
 - `data-dir`